Koverse/documentation/docs/source/indexqueryguide.rst

 Terms that in the ISO 8601 format will be interpreted as dates.
 This is an international format that takes the form of ``2018-10-30T12:48:29Z``.
-A completed description of this format can be found at https://en.wikipedia.org/wiki/ISO_8601.
+A complete description of this format can be found at https://en.wikipedia.org/wiki/ISO_8601.

+Terms that in the form of a number, such as ``123`` or ``123.123`` will be interpreted as numbers.

+Terms can also be interpreted as Internet Protocol address, such as ``127.0.0.1``.

 Fields